Managing PostgreSQL users

 -

 password: New password.
-The password must be from 8 to 128 characters long.You can also generate a password using Connection Manager.
-To do this, edit the contents of the
+The password must be 8-128 characters long.You can also generate a password using Connection Manager.
+To do this, update the

 , navigate to the Users tab, and click View password for the relevant user.
 This will open the page of the Yandex Lockbox secret containing the password.
 The new password version is marked as Current.Viewing passwords requires the